cappuccino/cappuccino.org/source/learn/objective-j.html.markdown

     :::objj
     @global CPInvalidArgumentException

+### Declaring new types

-The `@typdef` declartion is needed to create new type to tell the compiler about new variable type.
-For example CPButton.j uses the typedef `CPButtonType` which is actually an integer.
-With the keyword typedef, the compiler will not raise any warning when using this key word in an interface classe.
-This how you should use it :
+The `@typdef` declaration is used to tell the compiler about new variable types.
+For example `CPButton.j` creates the `CPButtonType` out of a regular integer.
+Thanks to the keyword typedef, the compiler will not raise any warning when using this type in class interfaces.
+Here's how it's done:

     :::objj
     @typedef CPButtonType